jason-lang/jason_ros/README.md

 args - fields that you want to perceive

-buf (belief update function) - if the perception should be added or updated in the belief base
+buf (belief update function) - if the perception should be added or updated in the belief base.
+If not inclued the default option is update

 This perception would be added into the agent belief base as state(data)